 In consideration of these momentous lessons on love and freedom, I find myself perceiving once again a triangular dynamo of power and impact.

 To say that I “loved a man differently than anyone else” at the outset of this piece is a bit of a fallacy because love is consistent and persistent, like the ocean.
 It’s only the form of love’s manifestation that changes.
 As humans, we tend to prefer one form over another – our attraction to a particular form is the recognition of our own selves – a mirror image of love made manifest – AND an opportunity to go deeper.
 Going deeper involves being triggered into all the places inside of us where we have blockages to love.
-These triggers show up as our struggles and challenges in relationships.
-So here we go peeps: EMBRACE THE STRUGGLE for it is an invitation to truer, deeper and freer love.
+These triggers show up

 My invitation that came in the form of one David Brown was always an invitation to true love: the kind that assumes no holding pattern, but rather the kind that is interchangeable with freedom.
 Even while it’s taken me until far beyond the expiry of what I knew our love to be here on earth, I am eternally grateful for that invitation that reverberates through time and space.